Frequently Asked Questions

 Here at Bark Place, we have an open environment, with smaller kennels as we do not kennel our dogs all day.
 We have limited ability to isolate dogs.
 We can occasionally accept a dog that would just prefer to be left alone, but if you have a dog that actively pursues other dogs, we recommend a more secure kennel option.

 We request that any dog over six months of age be spayed or neutered.
-However, with advance notice, we may be able to accommodate un-spayed females or un-neutered males.
-But never at the same time!
+However, with advance notice, we may be able to accommodate un-spayed females.
 It is VERY important you give us your dog’s spay/neuter status before you schedule a reservation!
-Also, intact males tend to be more aggressive towards other males and create a tense environment, so it is very important we know so that we can schedule accordingly.
+Also, intact males tend to be more aggressive towards other males and create a tense environment, so we do not allow any intact male dog.